Shippable/docs/sources/platform/workflow/resource/dockeroptions.md

 ```

 ### Google Container Engine
+Deployments made with [Google Cloud integrations](/platform/integration/gcloudKey/) utilize `deployment` objects and [Google Container Engine integrations](/platform/integration/gke/) use `replicationControllers`, so deployments to GKE have different options depending on the integration used.

+#### Deploying with a Google Container Engine integration
-Top level docker options: Only one top level, `pod`, is currently supported for Google Container Engine.
-In future, Shippable might support more top level objects like `replication controller` or `namespace`.
-Please open a [support ticket](https://github.com/Shippable/support), if you need a specific top level option.
+Top level docker options: Only one top level, `pod`, is currently supported for Google Container Engine with a [Google Container Engine integration](/platform/integration/gke/).
 ```
 resources:
   - name: <string>